WHAT IT IS

 - Loan Security and Payback Sources*

 Loans are made to CRSP (ELF) and are not generally recorded as liens against any property CRSP now owns or might purchase.
 Loans are secured by a loan agreement.
 Loans are paid back from mortgages CRSP currently holds on LAEV properties, other loans coming in, and/or charitable donations to CRSP.

 - Talk with Others Who Have Loaned*

 You are encouraged to talk with other lenders to the ELF, and ask them about their process in making the decision to loan.
-Contact Lois (213/738-1254) for a phone list or email addresses and phone numbers of other lenders.
+Contact Lois (213/738-1254) for a phone list or email addresses for other current or past lenders.

 - Loan Agreement*